cwk30/cwk30.github.io/about.md

 ### Hobbies
 I love to cook, travel, and read.
 I try to cook at least once a week, and my friends serve as my critics.
 Traveling wise, I have been to Australia, Brunei, Indonesia, Malaysia, Taiwan, Thailand, Japan, and Vietnam thus far.
 I hope to travel to every country at least once!
 Whenever I have some downtime, you will find me reading.
-It can be a good book, the latest news, or maybe even just random wikipedia pages!
+It can be a good book, the latest news, or maybe even just random wikipedia pages.

 ### Contact me